ovrdsz/unsaved-highlighter-ovr/README.md

 # Unsaved Lines Highlighter

-Una extensión para Visual Studio Code que resalta las líneas que han sido modificadas, pero aún no se han guardado.
+A Visual Studio Code extension that highlights lines that have been modified but haven't been saved yet.